 While they’re really popular in Japan, it’s not something fairly common in Europe and Western Countries.
 Although some countries/cities start to adopt this concept.
 As this is the case with the You&Meow Cat Cafe in Bristol.

 I actually stumbled on this place accidentally.
-I was walking around the city after my classes, to try to shot some nice pictures I noticed one of the street sign as a maneki neko on, which catch me eyes, so that’s pretty much how I decided I should go there with my best friend when she was going to visit me.
+I was walking around the city after my classes, to try to shot some nice pictures I noticed one of the street sign as a Maneki Neko on, which caught my eyes, so that’s pretty much how I decided I should go there with my best friend when she was going to visit me in Bristol later.

 As we were about to leave the owners decided to have the cat lunch time so we could watch them eat as it’s pretty fun to see a pack of cats playing with their toys to extract the food.